[ Printer Friendly Version ] [ Report Abuse ]

 Hopefully you will understand,

 At first Draco wanted to believe that his father had written this letter himself to manipulate him, but her abnegation had caused him to feel something he hadn’t felt while he was with her: doubt.
-Just when he thought he had hope firmly in his hand, fate had ripped it away in a span of a few quickly written sentences.
+Just when he had hope firmly in his hand, fate had ripped it away in a span of a few quickly written sentences.

 As his father stood beside him, looking rather smug, Draco vowed he’d never again let a woman wield so much power over him.
 He’d never again allow a woman’s body to entice him from his rightful place at the head of the Malfoy table--where he belonged.
 He never had before, so why start now?